costa-rica/whatSticks08modules/readme.md

 #
 ## Description
 - This repo contains the config and database models for the whatSticks08 applications.
 In order to run whatSticks08 on your machine you'll need to add this module to your venv.
-- Some hard coding is necessary in .env and config_ws08.json
-- I will provide config_ws08.json
   - Github repository for whatSticks08 found [here](https://github.com/costa-rica/whatSticks08)
+- Some hard coding is necessary in .env
+- config.json - I have a version that I can share to make things easier.

 #
 ## Installation